koopjs/koop-provider-marklogic/README.md

 ### Build an Archive to Run in Disconnected Mode
 There are times when you may need to install the connector from a machine that is not connected to the internet.
 To support this, the gradle build supports a number of tasks you can use to build an archive that has all the dependencies packaged up that you can install from.

 > Note: You must build the deployer archive from a machine running the same OS as where you will run the install and the connector from.
-I.E. if you will be running the connector from a Linux machine, you will need to
+I.E. if you will be running the connector from a Linux machine, you will need to execute these steps on a Linux machine.

 1) From a machine that has internet connectivity and is the same platform that you will be installing to, run `./gradlew buildMlDeployer`
 1) If successful, the `buildMlDeployer` task will have created the `build/MarkLogic-Esri-Connector.zip` zip file.
 The archive contains all of the dependencies needed to install and run the connector, including the node.js binaries and modules for the platform it was built on.
 The gradle properties in that zip file are set so installs from the archive will run in "disconnected" mode.